jtx/docupet_bin/README.md

 ### Once it's up and running, you can run this from terminal:
 - docker exec -it docupet_bin php application pet-bin {width|frequency}

-Based on the PDF doc for the code test details, width / frequency should be self explanatory.
-The console command will return a JSON endoded array, because...
-Why not?
+A JSON encoded array will be returned on the command line.